aamirjankhan/PIAIC_ASSIGNMENTS_PIAIC60191/README.md

 # PIAIC_ASSIGNMENTS_PIAIC60191
-These are all myassignments and classwork of quarter 1 and quarter 2 in PIAIC
+These are all my assignments and classwork of quarter 1 and quarter 2 in PIAIC